cities

 5. Eibsee Lake.

 While Bavaria's natural wonders can certainly take your breath away, people usually come to Bavaria for its man-made attractions: castles, medieval towns, cars, history, food - this list can go on and on.
-But make no mistake - devote at least one full day to enjoy great Bavarian outdoors.
+But make no mistake - devote at least one full day to enjoying the great Bavarian outdoors.

 When picking a place to go, consider Eibsee Lake near the town of Garmisch-Partenkirchen.